McQueen Court was named in honour of Rose McQueen

 Rose McQueen dedicated her life to teaching English and history, and retired from the collegiate in 1946 as head of the English department.
 During 34 years of imparting her love of those two subjects, especially Shakespeare, she had an undeniable influence on the city of Stratford.
 She was a mentor to Tom Patterson (Delamere Street), founder of the Stratford Shakespearean Festival.
 Most of the 1952 chamber of commerce members, and the Festival steering committee they appointed, were former students.

-She had a sure and extensive knowledge of her subjects, which she imparted with illustrative and anecdotal material.
+Rose McQueen had a sure and extensive knowledge of her subjects, which she imparted with illustrative and anecdotal material.
 She brought Shakespeare to life with historical information about the Globe Theatre and the people of his time.
 She succeeded in arousing her students’ curiosity and desire to learn by thoroughly covering each play and poem.
 The book, Rose McQueen and Stratford, by Ernest Stabler, published in 1985, records many comments to that effect about Miss McQueen.
 Ernest Stabler said "She knew Falstaff personally sums up the intimacy with the plays conveyed to the students ."

-She had an abiding interest in her students' education long after their graduation.
+Miss McQueen had an abiding interest in her students' education long after their graduation.
 She maintained a 100-page scrapbook of their accomplishments, dating from 1931 to 1950.
 On several occasions, she gave financial assistance to students who otherwise could not have pursued a university education.

 Though she was heavily involved in collegiate activities, she found time to participate in community affairs.
 In 1920, she was the first president of Stratford's Women’s Canadian Club.
 A month after her election, she introduced Emmeline Pankhurst, the well-known British suffragette as the guest speaker.
+She was also deeply involved with the YWCA supporting the work of Grace Dand, the director of the YWCA, from 1915 to 1955. (see Waterloo Street).

 In 1929, she was one of the vice-presidents of the Ontario Secondary School Teachers’ Federation.
 She was also a member of the Stratford library board and the University Women’s Club.
 Much to her pleasure, she was named honorary president of the Stratford Little Theatre.